National Day Parade: Multimedia show

 Various types of high-tech multimedia equipment are used during the actual show segment since 2003.
 Various technologies notable include the Projecteur d’Images Géantes Informatisées in 2003, a water-curtain visualization in 2007, and LED Mash in 2008.
+In 2026, 300 drones were flown in formation in the National Stadium while Jasmine Sokko performed her song, "You'll Be Okay" 30 meters high, in mid-air with two other aerialists.

 Post-parade

 Post-parade parties was first televised in 1997 and featured celebrities and performers to celebrate the success of the parade while providing entertainment to the audience awaiting to leave the venue.
 The afterparty celebrations usually last for an hour and ends with the Chief of Defence Force, the Chairman of that year's NDP EXCO and the organisers to cutting a cake to commemorate the efforts with the participants as well as speeches of gratitude to the audience for another great performance.
 The party is now normally anchored by the SAF Music and Drama Company.